 Crock pot Chicken Enchilada Casserole

-If you wanted to use chicken breasts instead of beef you could.
-I would recommend medium sized and cut them in half so they become fork tender.
+If you wanted to use precooked or leftover chicken Slow Cooker enchiladas instead of beef you could.
+I would recommend to follow the directions above or for deconstructed, add medium sized and cut them in half so they become fork tender.
 Top with green onions and/or fresh cilantro for a fun flare.

 This would be a bit healthier, using breasts instead of beef or ground sausage.
 I prefer the latter choices just because it’s what I am used to but there is room for variety in every recipe out there so I like to list other possibilities for everyone.